On Comparing Fair Classifiers under Data Bias: Related Work

 \section{Related Work}

 The robustness of machine learning models when there is a mismatch between their training and test distributions has been studied under various theoretical models of distribution shifts, e.g., covariate shift and label shift.
 Recent works have studied fair classification subject to these distribution shifts and proposed solutions under reasonable assumptions on the data distribution \cite{coston2019fair, schumann2019transfer, blum2019recovering, rezaei2020robust, singh2021fairness, dailabel, biswas2021ensuring, du2021fair, maity2021does, giguere2022fairness}.
-As pointed out in the introduction, our goal is different, so we defer the critical contributions of these works to Appendix \ref{appendix:detailed_related_work_shifts} due to a lack of space.
-However, later in Section \ref{sec:discussion}, we discuss different distribution shifts and their relation to the data bias model of \citet{blum2019recovering} used in our paper.
+As pointed out in the introduction, our goal is different, so we defer the critical contributions of these works to Appendix \ref{appndx:related_work_dist_shift}.
+However, later in Section \ref{sec:discussion}, we discuss different distribution shifts and their relation to the data bias model of Blum \& Stangl \cite{blum2019recovering} used in our paper.

 Our work builds on the under-representation and label bias model proposed in Blum \& Stangl \cite{blum2019recovering}.
 Under this model, they prove that the optimal fair classifier that maximizes accuracy subject to fairness constraints (equal opportunity constraints, to be precise) on the biased data distribution gives the maximum accuracy on the unbiased data distribution.
 For under-representation bias, the above result can be achieved by equalized odds and equal opportunity constraints but not by demographic parity constraints.
 Along similar lines, Maity et al. \cite{maity2021does} derive necessary and sufficient conditions about when performance parity constraints in the presence of subpopulation shifts give better accuracy on the test distribution.
 Jiang et al. \cite{jiang2020identifying} have also considered the label bias model, although we look at the aggregate effect over varying amounts of label bias.
 Our observations on label bias also corroborate various findings by other works investigating the role of label noise in fair classification \cite{lamy2019noise, fogliato2020fairness, wang2021fair, konstantinov2022impossibility}.
+Under-representation bias can also be studied as a targeted Sample Selection Bias mechanism \cite{cortes2008sample}.
+There is some work done on fair sample selection bias \cite{du2021fair, zhu2023consistent}, which we elaborate on in Appendix \ref{appndx:related_work_dist_shift}.

 Parallel to our work, a recent preprint by Akpinar et al. \cite{akpinar2022sandbox} proposes a simulation toolbox based on the under-representation setting from Blum \& Stangl \cite{blum2019recovering} to stress test four different fairness interventions with user-controlled synthetic data and data biases.
 On the other hand, our work uses the under-representation framework from Blum \& Stangl \cite{blum2019recovering} to extensively examine the stability of different types of fair classifiers on various synthetic and real-world datasets.
 While Akpinar et al. \cite{akpinar2022sandbox} focus on proposing a simulation framework to extensively test all findings of Blum \& Stangl \cite{blum2019recovering}, we focus on using the under-representation framework to highlight the differences in performance between various fair classifiers and theoretically investigating the stability of one of the fair classifiers.